ArjunCodess/NGTA/README.md

 3. That uncertainty is converted into NARS-style truth values: frequency and confidence.
 4. If a symbolic rule fires, its truth value is combined with the neural truth value using NARS revision.
 5. The revised confidence is used to reweight attention, so uncertain or weakly supported features matter less.
-6. The pipeline then evaluates discrimination, Calibration, decision curves, symbolic trigger activity, and baseline comparisons.
+6. The pipeline then evaluates discrimination, calibration, decision curves, symbolic trigger activity, and baseline comparisons.

 ### Why there are two datasets